MLH/mlh-hackathon-organizer-guide/What-We-Provide.md

 ## MLH Localhost Hackathon

 To host an MLH Localhost Hackathon, please submit an application [here](https://majorleaguehacking.typeform.com/to/mrON1j?source=organizer-guide).
+You can learn more about [MLH Localhost](https://localhost.mlh.io) and [MLH Localhost Hackathons](https://localhost.mlh.io/activities/hackathon/) on our website.

 ## League Member Events vs. MLH Localhost Hackathons